Braided distributivity: Deriving Laplaza's requirements

-We now turn to the verification that, with this interpretation of $\delta^\#$ and $\lambda^*$ (and $\rho^*$), all 24 of Laplaza's coherence conditions are consequences of ours.
+\begin{proof} We need to verify that, with the interpretation of $\delta^\#$ and $\lambda^*$ (and $\rho^*$), described above, all 24 of Laplaza's coherence conditions are consequences of our axioms.
 Our interpretation has already verified conditions II and XV from Laplaza's list; these just tell how $\delta^\#$ is related to $\delta$ and how $\lambda^*$ is related to $\rho^*$, via commutativity.

 Another ten of Laplaza's conditions are included in our list, namely I (Fig.~10), V (Fig.~11), VI (Fig.~13), IX (Fig.~17), X and XII (Fig.~18), XIV (Fig.~16), XVIII (Fig.~14), XXI (Fig.~12), and XXIII (Fig.~15).